 Maybe!
 Image description is much more of an art than a science, and what to include and exclude in the description will often come down to context.
 In general, considering why the image has been included in the book might help to hone in on the crucial details.

 Yes!
 Once you have added alt-text to the images in your EPUB, we recommend using the free program Thorium Reader (available for Windows 10, MacOS, and Linux).
 Open your book in Thorium, and click on the speaker icon at the top of the program.
 This will activate the built-in read aloud feature, and the program will automatically begin reading the book out loud.
-If image descriptions have been included, these will also be read out.
+If image descriptions have been included, these will also be read out, and you will be able to hear what a screen reader might sound like when synthesizing the speech of your image descriptions!

 If an image has a caption, it still needs alt-text.
 Often, captions will not describe the photo, so a description still needs to be included.
 When the caption does describe the image, the alt-text can be minimal.
 For examples, see NNELS’ Guide to Image Descriptions: Captions.